 Typically Buyers don’t pick buyer agents.
-The majority of the time the Buyer agent “picks” a client and this happens either through an online inquiry, phone inquiry or open house.
-On occasion a Buyer will be referred to an agent and still fewer cases a buyer goes actively looking for a buyer agent themselves.
+The majority of the time the Buyer agent tries to “pick” a client and this happens either through an online inquiry, phone inquiry or open house, etc. On occasion a Buyer will be referred to an agent and still fewer cases a buyer goes actively looking for a buyer agent themselves.

 The value the buyer agent brings to a Buyer, generally speaking, is as follows:

 - Buyer agents make it easy for buyers to look at multiple homes and keep their identity private rather than having to contact multiple sellers or seller agents, a good agent is available.

 - The Buyer agent makes it easy to write an offer on a property and this can be the difference between missing out on a great property or securing a property with a more favorable contract, a good agent is available.

 - They give advice and have a fiduciary duty regarding contractual subjects and conditions on any one property.
 In this respect Buyer agents give Buyers assurance backed up with actual liability insurance usually up to $3 million dollars.

 - They give advice about general market conditions as well as specific advice down to a single segment and single property, ideally speaking, helping the buyer ultimately find the right property for them so that the buyer can have the best chance of building wealth.

 - The buyer agent can connect the Buyer with reputable sub contractors, mortgage specialists, and home inspectors to help ensure that the home buying process goes as smoothly as possible with little or no stress.